 A little warning, this marker does give off a faint stain smell.
 It isn’t nearly as bad as a can of stain, but just to be safe my husband did a lot of the work.
 Make sure you fully shake the marker and then press the tip down to allow stain to filter down.
 Next, color away at the dents and dings!

 Watch the imperfections fade away before your eyes!
 Seriously, it’s that easy!
 Let’s show some before and after shots.

 So much better, right??
 If you look closely you can still see the indentations, but most would never even notice.
 When I posted this before and after to my stories, reviews from my followers were mixed.
 Some were very excited for us and others had a few opinions about our choice.
 Here’s what I heard the most.

 “That won’t be safe once she starts biting on it.”

-Okkkkkk so you aren’t wrong… I guess.
+Ok so you aren’t wrong.
 Here’s the deal: stain is a chemical compound that is not safe for consumption.
-This is obvious.
-However, what do you think was on the crib originally?
-It was paint or stain initially, which also probably wouldn’t be super safe to ingest.
 This touch-up stain has plenty of time to dry and will not let off fumes once she arrives.
 And if she starts biting, we will get a bumper guard.
 If she puts her mouth on the rails, it will still be just as safe as if she were to lick our coffee table.

 This $6, 5 minute DIY was well worth it.
 Make sure to check back the blog next week to see my vision for how I plan to finish this room.
 I’ll include furniture, accent pieces and a mood board.
 This is just so fun designing a nursery for our sweet, baby girl!
 I hope you enjoyed our restoring of a beat up crib!